 Dairy farming systems are diverse throughout the country, and range from confined housing to grazing systems, conventional to organic systems, and human-operated to automated systems.
-In light of this diversity, and knowing dairying is a multifactorial business, no single land grant experiment station has the resources to evaluate all the different factors affecting dairy profitability and sustainability.
-As a means to synergize research and outreach efforts, the multistate research project NC-2042 has been crucial to providing multiple actions to optimize calf and heifer performance (Objective 1), to improve dairy cow management (Objective 2), and providing decision-support tools and educational programsto improve efficiency, enhance profitability, and ensure environmental sustainability (Objective 3) in dairy farming systems.
+In light of this diversity, and knowing dairying is a multifactorial business, no single land grant experiment station has the resources to evaluate all the different factors affecting dairy sustainability.
+As a means to synergize research and outreach efforts, the multistate research project NC-2042 has been crucial to providing multiple actions to optimize calf and heifer performance (Objective 1), to improve dairy cow management (Objective 2), and integrate data and technology to improve efficiency and sustainability (Objective 3) in dairy farming systems.

 Related, Current and Previous Work

 In a review of related projects in CRIS, using the words “dairy” AND “management” AND “sustainability” yielded 37 results.
 Of these 37 results, 19 were more broadly related to sustainability and included cropping and manure management strategies that could be applied to multiple species, 3 were related to recruitment and training of veterinarians, 2 were beef focused, 4 were current or former members of NC-2042, and the others were related to lab expansions, agriculture literacy, beginning farmers, and the use of anaerobic digesters.
 There was 1 stakeholder assessment of Wisconsin dairy calf management practices that could be related to our objective 1 as well as 1 on the environmental impacts and profitability of Wisconsin dairy farms through improved cropping management that could be related to our objective 3.
 These would represent only one state where this research is being conducted.